Oink70/Verus-CLI-tools/README.md

 section that takes action has a remark indicating it is the "action" section, so anyone can adjust this script to their desires.
 Since crawling large numbers of blocks is a time-consuming action, a block counter will be displayed in the terminal.
+The current version utilizes multiple threads, greatly improving crawl speed, utilizing more system resources.
+The amount of processes used is the amount of CPU threads square.

 ### Prerequisites
  - Linux OS
  - `jq` installed
  - The `verus` binary in the PATH environment.
 If not found it falls back to the location of the `verus` binary is set on line 15 of the script.
+ - `monitor-VerusID.sh` in the same directory
+ - `.check-vouts.sh` in the same directory

 ### Usage
  - `./crawl-VerusID.sh` (command line options are ignored)